Brian-Stankiewicz/Nodington/Than-Background.md

 ### Relationship with Desna

 My relationship with Desna is "complicated".
-On the one hand I resent having these incomplete prophetic visions (and what it has done to my life) along with being asked me to "leave" my family in the middle-realm so that I could help her defeat Lamashtu.
+On the one hand I resent having these incomplete prophetic visions (and what it has done to my life) along with being asked me to "leave" my family in the middle-realm so that I could help her defeat [Urgathoa](https://pathfinderwiki.com/wiki/Urgathoa).
 On the other hand, it was clear from the visions that my family would not have safely entered the heavenly plane without her guidance and protection.

 ## Skills

 Because my family died at such a young age, I was raised by the Millboro village.
 I spent time with many families including the miller, many mining families, the blacksmith but in my later years I spent most of my time in the Temple of Desna.
-The priestess was very careful not to signal my role in **The Great Battle** for fear of tipping off Lamashtu and putting me into grave danger.
+The priestess was very careful not to signal my role in **The Great Battle** for fear of tipping off [Urgathoa](https://pathfinderwiki.com/wiki/Urgathoa) and putting me into grave danger.

 ## Family